Ali-Doggaz/Social_Media_Manager/README.md

 # Social_Media_Manager
-Python Bot that automates an Instagram account from A to Z
+Python Bot that entirely automates an Instagram account.

 ## Introduction
 The purpose of this project is to completely automatise an Instagram account, meaning that this script will take care of all the activity related to your account.